Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 SEVEN DWARVES MINE TRAIN (9/10)

-Seven Dwarves Mine Train is one of Magic Kingdom’s newest rides, seeing wait time of over 100 minutes pretty regularly.
+Seven Dwarves Mine Train is one of Magic Kingdom’s newest rides, seeing wait times of over 100 minutes pretty regularly.
 It’s a happy roller coaster featuring high-tech audio-animatronics of the Seven Dwarves mining for gems, as well as a fun journey through the enchanted forest.
-It strikes a good balance between thrilling and being tame enough for skittish guests.
+It strikes a good balance between thrilling and relatively tame.

 ANIMAL KINGDOM’S BEST RIDES